OMerkel/Oware/README.md

 remaining seed for the opponent's turn if avoidable.
 Such that the player is forced to prefer any move that gives at least one seed being sown in an opponent's bowl then.
-In case this is not possible the game ends and the player with the higher score wins.
+In case this is not possible the game ends, the remaining seeds on board will not be scored and the player with the higher score wins.

 By mutual agreement players can end the game, too, at any time.
 In that case each player scores the remaining seeds on the own row.